REVAPANDE/KahaniVoices/README.md

 #### Option A: Using render.yaml (Recommended)
 1. Push the `render.yaml` file to your repository
+2. Go to Render Dashboard
+3. Click "New" → "Blueprint"
-2. Connect your GitHub repository to Render
+4. Connect your GitHub repository
-3. Render will automatically use the configuration from `render.yaml`
+5. Render will automatically create both the database and web service

 #### Option B: Manual Setup
-1. Create a new Web Service on Render:
+1. **First, create the database:**
+   - Go to Render Dashboard
+   - Click "New" → "PostgreSQL"
+   - Name: `kahani-db`
+   - Database Name: `kahani`
+   - User: `kahani`

+2. **Then create the web service:**
+   - Click "New" → "Web Service"
    - Connect your GitHub repository
    - Use these settings:
      - **Build Command**: `npm install && vite build --outDir dist/public --emptyOutDir && esbuild server/index.ts --bundle --platform=node --outfile=dist/index.js --external:@neondatabase/serverless --external:ws`